Brits will face more pain on wages, Bank of England warns

 The Bank of England warned about it.
 Brexiters called it "project fear."
 Now it's becoming reality.

-The harsh truth of Brexit is finally setting in Britain.
+The harsh truth of Brexit is finally setting in.
 The Bank of England governor Mark Carney said the impact of Britain's decision to leave the European Union is starting to have a real impact on the economy -- and on people's pocketbooks.

 "With wage growth moderating and inflation picking up, household spending and GDP growth have slowed markedly," Carney said at a press conference on Thursday.

-He said Brits should expect a "squeeze" on real wages this year, because wage growth wont be sufficient to compensate for the rising prices in shops.
+He said Brits should expect a "squeeze" on real wages this year, because wage growth won't be sufficient to compensate for the rising prices in shops.

 Brits have already endured nearly a decade of stagnating real wages.
 According to the independent Institute for Fiscal Studies, average earnings are still substantially below the levels seen in 2008, before the financial crisis.